The Complete Guide to the Book Writing Process

 There is exactly one quality that makes someone a writer.
 They write.
 It’s easy to think about writing, but you need to create the habit of writing to make real progress.

+It is crucial for the book writing process to settle on the right schedule for you to consistently write.
 Assign yourself blocks of writing time, and pencil them into your schedule.
 Treat them with the respect you’d give any other commitment.

 Frequency matters as much as duration.
 It isn’t easy to finish a book when you only work in fits and starts.
 If you have a busy schedule, try to write for fifteen minutes at the same time every day.
 You’ll still need to find larger blocks of time but stay in touch with your project between them.